italo-souza-silva/webdev/BOOTSTRAP/README.md

 <h2 align="center">Udemy's API Section</h2>

-Bootstrap, according to its own page, is the **most popular Javascript and CSS framework for building responsive, mobile-firts sites**, and it is currently at the 4.5 version<a href="#biblio">¹</a>.
-This means that *bootstrap styling and scripting will acomodate any screen size device*.
-Also, with bootstrap you have to basicaly copy and paste the template code of a component that you want to apply on your website.
-Although the fact that bootstrap can be applied really fast and easy, to really master the functionalities of this framework might be a little trick.
-An option to make things easier it to purchase the themes they offers.
+Bootstrap, according to its own page, is the **most popular Javascript and CSS framework for building responsive, mobile-first sites**, and it is currently at the 4.5 version<a href="#biblio">¹</a>.
+This means that *bootstrap styling and scripting will accommodate any screen size device*.
+Also, with bootstrap, you have to basically copy and paste the template code of a component that you want to apply on your website.
+Moreover, to make the job easier, it is possible to purchase the themes offered.
+Although the fact that bootstrap can be applied really fast and easy, to really master the functionalities of this framework might be a little tricky.
 Check bellow some of the most useful components of bootstrap:

 <h3 align="center">Bootstrap Components Samples</h3>